jyhong836/jyhong.gitlab.io/content/publication/ecos/index.md

 * *New sampling paradigm*: ECOS is communication- and computation-efficient and private.
 * *Flexible on multiple learning tasks*: selective manual labeling, automated client labeling, and adaptive model compression.

+We also recognize open questions of the proposed solution for future studies.
+For example, the public dataset may require additional data processing, e.g., aligning and cropping for improved prediction accuracy.
+In our empirical studies, we only consider the computer vision tasks, though no assumption was made on the data structures.
+We expect the principles to be adapted to other data types with minimal efforts.
+More data types, including tabular and natural-language data, will be considered in the follow-up works.

 [^1]: Abadi, M., Chu, A., Goodfellow, I., McMahan, H. B., Mironov, I., Talwar, K., & Zhang, L. (2016).
 Deep Learning with Differential Privacy. _CCS_.
 [^2]: Bietti, A., Wei, C.-Y., Dudik, M., Langford, J., & Wu, S. (2022).
 Personalization Improves Privacy-Accuracy Tradeoffs in Federated Learning. _ICML_.
 [^3]: Tramèr, F., & Boneh, D. (2021, February 17).
 Differentially Private Learning Needs Better Features (or Much More Data). _ICLR_.
+[^4]: Wang, Y.-X., Balle, B., & Kasiviswanathan, S. P. (2019).
+Subsampled Renyi Differential Privacy and Analytical Moments Accountant. _AISTATS_